 Once all your answers are in, it’s important to review the entire application for accuracy, before submitting the form.

 As you’re filling out the application, remember that you can always call the FAFSA hotline at 1-800-433-3243 for official answers to any questions or concerns.

 Does my Student Aid Report reflect my application accurately?

 Once you’ve submitted your FAFSA, you’ll receive a Student Aid Report (SAR) by email (if you’ve provided an email address on your application) or by snail mail.

 Electronic SARs are sent anywhere between three days and three weeks from when you apply, depending on whether you’ve applied online or on paper, and whether you’ve supplied an email address.

-What you won’t have, until schools send you an aid offer, are the cost of attendance, and grants and scholarships that they’re able to provide to you.
+What you won’t get is the cost of attendance, grants, and scholarships that they’re able to provide to you.
 To estimate your net cost — the amount that you’ll have to pay out of pocket, or borrow — look for online net price calculators on each school’s website (you’ll often find links to a school’s net price calculator on College Scorecard).

 Do I need to make corrections, updates, or complete a verification process?

-If there is an error on your SAR or your situation has changed, you can make certain changes on fafsa.gov or by mail.
+If there’s an error on your SAR or your situation has changed, you can make certain changes on the StudentAid.gov website or by mail.
 Some schools may ask you to verify the accuracy of the information submitted on your FAFSA, so it’s important to double check each answer.